microsoft/CSS-SystemCenter-ServiceManager/docs/index.md

 This site contains scripts & tools for supporting and troubleshooting Microsoft Service Manager (SCSM).
 They are intended for identifying and resolving a wide range of issues regarding SCSM.

 > ##### Note:
-> These scripts & tools are developed and maintained by members of the Microsoft System Center technical support team in GitHub as an open-source project.
+> These scripts & tools are developed and maintained by members of the Microsoft System Center technical support team as an open-source project in GitHub.
 They are NOT officially supported by Microsoft.
-Support Policy can be found [here](https://github.com/microsoft/CSS-SystemCenter-ServiceManager/blob/main/SUPPORT.md).
+The Support Policy can be found [here](https://github.com/microsoft/CSS-SystemCenter-ServiceManager/blob/main/SUPPORT.md).

 We welcome contributions.
 Each script contains a link to GitHub for contributions.